prashanthcharla/lld/Design Patterns/creational/AbstractFactory.md

     }
 }
 ```
-Below interace can be used to create an abstract factory which0 combines the related objects together.
+Below interace can be used to create an abstract factory which combines the related objects together.
 ```java
 public interface CarBrandFactory {
     Car createCar();